-Maximum penalty for subsection (8)-200 penalty units. - (9) In this section-
+Maximum penalty for subsection (8)-200 penalty units.

 planning scheme means a planning scheme under the Planning Act.

 16 Application of provisions of this Act

 - (1) Upon the approval of a scheme- - (a) the provisions of this Act other than part 6; and - (b) such other provisions of this Act as are specified in the approval of the scheme;